azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

 kubectl -n azimuth rollout restart deployment/zenith-server-sshd
 ```

+Clients not registering correctly with SSHD may also be caused by a Consul outage.
+Futher
+information for debugging Consul issues is provided in [Debugging Consul](consul.md).

 ## Kubernetes resources for the Zenith service have not been created

 If the service exists in Consul, it is possible that the process that synchronises Consul